-- 1. The Licensee shall identify the Target Sets, the Radiological Sabotage of which could directly or indirectly result in release of Radioactive Material. - 2.
+- 1. The Licensee shall identify the Target Sets, the Radiological Sabotage of which could directly or indirectly result in the release of Radioactive Material. - 2.
 The Licensee shall document and maintain the process used to develop and identify Target Sets.
 Such documentation shall be classified and maintained as Sensitive Nuclear Information. - 3.
-The Licensee shall consider the threat of cyber-attacks in the development and identification of Target Sets. - 4.
-The Licensee shall implement a design control process to ensure that changes to Target Sets are evaluated for potential adverse impacts on the Physical Protection Plan.
+The Licensee shall consider the threat of cyber attacks in the development and identification of Target Sets. - 4.
+The Licensee shall implement a control process for Design change to ensure that changes to Target Elements or Target Sets are evaluated for potential adverse impacts on the Physical Protection Plan.